w3c/aria/documentation/archive/1.2/Resolving ARIA 1.1 Combobox Issues.md

 This is similar to other ARIA widgets that conditionally display a secondary element, such as disclosures and menu buttons.
 Those patterns do not superimpose a semantic grouping container; doing so would add authoring complexity without improving the experience for end users.

 If ARIA 1.2 does not eliminate the container from the combobox specification, then it could help resolve this problem by adding a normative statement that says assistive technologies SHOULD NOT expose the container to users.
-This would align with prohibitting accessible names on the container.
+This would align with prohibiting accessible names on the container.

 ### Resolving problems with Screen reader presentation of ARIA 1.1 combobox input